susiegriggo/ProtvecBacterialProteins/README.md

 ## Unknown Protein Sequences

 We trained a Protvec model with _Bacillus_ sequences with unknown function to embed and cluster _Bacillus_ sequences with unknown function.
-Clusters were formed using k-means and visualised using _t_-SNE. #TODO
+Clusters were formed using k-means and visualised using _t_-SNE `cluster_unknowns.ipynb`

 ## Citing this work